 Let’s see the most common issue on Files App Not Working in iOS.
-Basically, Apple Files app allows you to manage all types of file on your iOS device like save files locally for offline access, Upload to iCloud or Third-Party Drive, Save from other cloud storage (Dropbox, Box, Google Drive, OneDrive, iCloud Drive, Amazon Drive, and many others).
+The Apple Files app allows you to manage all types of files on your iOS device like save files locally for offline access, Upload to iCloud or Third-Party Drive, Save from other cloud storage (Dropbox, Box, Google Drive, OneDrive, iCloud Drive, Amazon Drive, and many others).
 For that, we must enable third-party app access to the Files app.
-Let’s see most standard Files app issues and the Troubleshooting guide.
+Next, let’s see most standard Files app issues and the Troubleshooting guide.

-We can search in the Files app with file name and folder name.
-So we can organize (View, Edit, and Save) all files in one place, and Also on other Apple devices using the same iCloud ID.
+We can search in the Files app with file names and folder names.
+So we can organize (View, Edit, and Save) all files in one place and on other Apple devices using the same iCloud ID.

 Also useful: Add Dropbox to Files app.

 Here’s Fix Files app not working on iPhone, iPad

 1: Resultant screen is blank or iOS files empty

 - Enable iCloud Drive on the iPhone, iPad, or iPod touch from the settings app.